dameety/laravel-church-sermons-app/readme.md

 Laravel church sermons app is basically an app for churches to make available the messages preached in church for all members.

+## This is no longer supported.
+Visit this [repository](https://github.com/dameety/churchsermons) for the latest version.

 ## Screenshots:

 ###User home after login